dmobley0608/trail_finder/README.md

 ### `npm start-server`

-Runs the server in the development mode on Global PORT and renders the frontend in the browser.\
+Runs the build script and then runs the server in the development mode on Global PORT.
+The frontend will be rendered in the browser.\
 Global PORT defaults to 5000
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.